 Use our 3-step loan calculator to determine the difference in interest rates.

-For example, if your excellent credit qualifies you for 6% interest rate on a $18,000 vehicle rather than the 12% interest rate for which a less-than-stellar credit score might qualify, you'll save more than $50 each month over the five-year term of the vehicle loan.
+For example, if your excellent credit qualifies you for a 6% interest rate on an $18,000 vehicle rather than the 12% interest rate for which a less-than-stellar credit score might qualify, you'll save more than $50 each month over the five-year term of the vehicle loan.
 That's a $3,000 savings thanks to your good credit!